The Collector: Plot

 The second part of the novel is narrated by Miranda in the form of fragments from a diary that she keeps during her captivity.
 Miranda reminisces over her previous life throughout this section of the novel; and many of her diary entries are written either to her sister or to a man named G.P., whom she respected and admired as an artist.
 Miranda reveals that G.P. ultimately fell in love with her and consequently severed all contact with her.

 At first, Miranda thinks that Clegg has sexual motives for abducting her; but, as his true character begins to be revealed, she realises that this is not true.
 She begins to pity her captor, comparing him to Caliban in Shakespeare's play The Tempest because of his hopeless obsession with her.
 Clegg tells Miranda that his first name is Ferdinand (eventual winner of Miranda's affections in The Tempest).

 Miranda tries to escape several times, but Clegg stops her.
 She also tries to seduce him to convince him to let her go.
-The only result is that he becomes confused and angry.
-As Clegg repeatedly refuses to release her, she begins to fantasize about killing him.
+The only result is that the impotent Clegg becomes confused and angry.
+As Clegg repeatedly refuses to release her, she begins to fantasise about killing him.
 After a failed attempt to do so, Miranda enters a period of self-loathing.
 She decides that to kill Clegg would lower her to his level.
 She refrains from any further attempts to do so.
 Before she can try to escape again, she becomes seriously ill and dies.

 The third part of the novel is narrated by Clegg.
 At first, he wants to commit suicide after he finds Miranda dead; but, after he reads in her diary that she never loved him, he decides that he is not responsible for what happened to her and is better off without her.
 He buries her corpse in the garden.
-The book ends with his announcement that he plans to kidnap another girl.
+The book ends with his thinking of kidnapping another girl.